OctopusDeploy/blog/blog/2023-06/ten-pillars-of-pragmatic-deployments/index.md

 While continuous integration is the automation of creating a deployable package each time the code changes, [Continuous Delivery](https://octopus.com/devops/continuous-delivery/) (CD) extends this through to deployment automation and monitoring.

 You might still have some manual stages in your deployment pipeline, such as exploratory testing or an approval process.
-But the deployment steps should all be automated as this helps you achieve repeatable deployments.
+But you should automate all deployment steps as this helps you achieve repeatable deployments.

 Using the same deployment process for all environments means it gets tested as often as the application.